sitahmetemin/GriffonCMS/README.md

 ```

 ## Architecture Summary
-The system was built with N-Tier Architecture and Domain Driven Design (DDD) was adopted.
+The system was built with N-Tier Architecture and adopted Clean Architecture and Repository design pattern.

-### GriffonCMS.Persistance / GriffonCMS.Core
+### GriffonCMS.Domain
-- The database is the access layer.
+- It is the layer where domain separation is provided.
+    - Entities
-    - DBContext
+    - Service Interfaces
-    - Repositories
+    - ...

 ### GriffonCMS.Application / GriffonCMS.Business
 - Business Logic
     - MediatR - CQRS / Services
     - DTOS
+    - Validators
-    - Options
+    - Exceptions
     - AutoMapper Profiles
     - Registrations
+    - Repository Interfaces, ...

-### GriffonCMS.Domain
+### GriffonCMS.Persistence / GriffonCMS.Core
-- It is the layer where domain separation is provided.
+- The database is the access layer.
+    - DBContext
+    - Repositories
-    - Entities
+    - Migrations
-    - Repository Interfaces
+    - DB Configurations
-    - Service Interfaces
+    - Seedings
     - ...

 ### GriffonCMS.Infrastructure
 - You can access all external resources that the application will need through this layer.
     - IRequest Objects
-    - Requests (Http, ...)
     - Request/Response Adapters
     - Request/Response Models
+    - Example: Email/SMS/Notification
     - ...

 ### GriffonCMS.WebUI